-Sign at start of climb - still time to turn back!
+Sign at the start of climb - still time to turn back

 The climb begins in the small village of Nateby (pop.
 120) in the county of Cumbria and ends on the wide open windswept rolling hills 3.5 kilometers above.
 A 20% grade sign warns us about the challenge ahead right from the start.
 The first half of the climb is through open fields and pasture.

 After leaving Nateby, we are on our own - peaceful and lonely climb with sweeping views across the moors and rolling hills bordering the roadway.
 This is an average length climb for the 100 Greatest Climbs, Britain, at just under 4 kilometers.
 The grades are double digits for several segments (including 700 meters 11% and 13% 500 meter stretches in the middle and end, respectively).

 Finish - at the end of a 13% 500 meter segment.

 As best we can tell, the name of the climb derives from the area near the pass on B6270 between Nateby and Keld, on the Nateby Commons side.

 The steepest ½ kilometer begins at km 3.2 (12.9%)